CQRS (Command Query Responsibility Segregation)

 - Complexity: Business logic mixed with data presentation concerns

-- Scalability limits: Cannot scale reads and writes independently
+- Scalability Limits: Cannot scale reads and writes independently

 CQRS Solution: Separated Responsibilities